 The District believes that the right to read and access materials of varying viewpoints is an important part of the intellectual freedom that is basic to democracy.
 The principles of intellectual freedom are guaranteed in the First Amendment of the United States Constitution.
 In keeping with those principles, the District will favor no viewpoint and subscribes to these basic documents as official policy:

 - 1. The American Library Association's (ALA) Library Bill of Rights; - 2.
 ALA's Freedom to Read statement; - 3.
 ALA's Freedom to View statement; and - 4.
-ALA's Free Access to Libraries for Minors statement.
+ALA's Access to Library Resources and Services for Minors.